About the Program

 Cost of Capital & financial Alternatives

-John Molloy has been Finance Faculty member of the year, responsible for introductory finance courses at the Carlson School.
+John Molloy has been recognized as Finance Faculty member of the year, responsible for introductory finance courses at the Carlson School of Management.
 John has worked in a variety of roles ranging from federal examiner, internal auditor to strategic planning and financial analyst.
-His corporate experience, working in accounting and finance, has been primarily in the telecom and financial services industries.